sarahfoudaa/sarahfoudaa/README.md

-- 👋 Hi, I’m a senior student at faculty of computer science and information system at arab academy for science and technology.
+- 👋 Hi, I’m a computer science graduate from arab academy for science and technology.
-- 👀 I’m interested in problem solving, artificial intelligence, data science, deep learning, image processing and machine learning.
+- 👀 I’m interested in computer vision, naturale ;anguage processing, machine learning, deep learning, artificial intelligence,and data science.
 - 🌱 I’m currently learning machine learning, data stuctures and algorithms and data analysis.
 - 📫 How to reach me via [Email](sfouda47@gmail.com) or via [LinkedIn](https://www.linkedin.com/in/sarahfouda).
-- 🤔 I’m currently open for: An Intern or a new job opportunity, this is my [resume](https://github.com/sarahfoudaa/sarahfoudaa/files/10995445/Sarah.Fouda.resumee.pdf)
+- 🤔 I’m currently open for: An Intern or a new job opportunity, this is my [resume][Sarah Fouda.pdf](https://github.com/sarahfoudaa/sarahfoudaa/files/12418261/Sarah.Fouda.pdf)

 - 🤓 Always learning new things